SimpleDotOne/SimpleDotOne.github.io/oriclip/README.md

 [binder clip](https://enwp.org/Binder_clip) sculptures.
 The name *oriclip* is inspired by [*origami*](https://enwp.org/Origami), which stands for *ori* “fold” and *kami* “paper”.
-Note that binder clips are sometimes called foldover clip or foldback clip.
+Sometimes, binder clips are called foldover clip or foldback clip.

 Fast scroll to